Information for Artists

 - Reproductions and copies of 2D work (such as giclées/inkjet/archival ink) will not be accepted for adjudication.

-- Work created within workshops/classrooms will not be accepted for adjudication.
+- Instructor-led work created within workshops/classrooms will not be accepted for adjudication.

 - Substitutions for or changes to the submitted artwork will not be accepted.
 No exceptions.